migmartri/ent-gen-troubleshoot-example/README.md

  )
 ```

-If you run it again other file is now affected
+If you run it again another file is now affected instead

 ```
 diff --git a/ent/user_create.go b/ent/user_create.go